 Knowledge of the nutritional needs of chickens.

-Ability to mix feed in quantity your flocks will use within four weeks.
+Ability to mix feed-in quantity your flocks will use within four weeks.

-STARTER DAY FEED Day 1 to 8 weeks (chicks):-
+Starter Day Feed Day 1 to 8 weeks (chicks)

-The medicated feed contains amprolium which protects chicks from coccidiosis, a common and deadly intestinal disease that is spread in fecal matter.
+The medicated feed contains amprolium, which protects chicks from coccidiosis, a common and deadly intestinal disease that is spread in fecal matter.

-While starter feed is dissolved by the chick’s saliva and needs no other help being digested, treats must be accompanied with hard material such as sand, dirt, (or) small stones that aid in digestion.
+While starter feed is dissolved by the chick’s saliva and needs no other help being digested, treats must be accompanied with a hard material such as sand, dirt, (or) small stones that aid in digestion.

-This is necessary for egg shells production laying hens can be feed layer ration as early as 18 weeks (or) as late as the arrival of their first egg.
+This is necessary for eggshells production laying hens can be feed layer ration as early as 18 weeks (or) as late as the arrival of their first egg.

-While layer feed contains calcium, an additional source of calcium, such as crushed oyster shells (or) clean egg shells.
+While layer feed contains calcium, an additional source of calcium, such as crushed oyster shells (or) clean eggshells.

 Hens deprived of adequate amounts of calcium will utilize the calcium stored within their bones to produce an egg.

-Roxarsone a relatively benign organic arsenic compound which practically decomposes into inorganic arsenic compounds in the flesh of chickens and in their fees which are often used fertilizer.
-The compound is used to control stomach pathogens and promote growth.
+Roxarsone is a relatively benign organic arsenic compound that practically decomposes into inorganic arsenic compounds in the flesh of chickens and in their fees which are often used as fertilizer.

-2 kg of weight grain must be fed to poultry to produce 1kg of weight gain, much less than that required for pork (or) beef.
+2 kg of weight gain must be fed to poultry to produce 1kg of weight gain, much less than that required for pork (or) beef.